Jonr1944/JReisherPortfolio/final_project_jreisher.md

 ## *Project Outline*

 ##### _Summary:_
 This project will evaluate COVID19 disinformation as it relates to vaccine efficacy amongst the Spudnik V, SinoPharm, AstraZeneca, and Moderna/Pfizer/Johnson&Johnson vaccine distribution in Hungary.
-The intent is to demonsrate how media and social media can influence important health, political, or social issues.
+The intent is to demonsrate how disinformation can influence important health, political, or social issues.

 ##### _Outline:_

 __Intended  Audience:__

-Primary - Anyone concerned about COVID19, disinformation, or the rise of authoritarianism.
+Primary - Anyone concerned about COVID19, disinformation, or the rise of authoritarianism

 Secondary - Policy makers

 __Frame 1:__ Introduction - Introduce the topic with a few disinformation examples (political cartoons maybe?)